irffanasiff/Honey/README.md

 ## Dhire

-This was the demo app i created for Superteam dao Honey finance bounty.
+This was the demo app i created for SuperteamDAO [Honey finance mission](https://superteam.fun/missions/honey-finance-landing-page-development).